ps8v9/homework/haskellbook.com/README.md

 # haskellbook.com
-My solutions to exercises from "Haskell Programming from First Principles", etc.
+Examples and exercises from "Haskell Programming from First Principles", etc.